-Arguably the most beloved person who ever lived, Jesus is certainly the most controversial figure in history.
+Arguably the most beloved person who ever lived is Jesus.
+Certainly, he is the most controversial figure in history.
 More books have been written about him or because of what he said and did than any other person in history.
 Many call him God, but for some he is simply a man.
-A few even deny he exists, but the name Jesus is even controversial to these contrary critics.
+A few even deny he ever existed, but the name Jesus is even controversial to these contrary critics.
 Who is Jesus, really, and why is he so important to so many?

 I won’t try to reply to everyone’s opinion here, but I hope to point out what the Bible says about Jesus and what that might imply to us.
 First of all, the Gospel of John tells us that Jesus is the only begotten Son of God: “and we beheld his glory, the glory as of the only begotten of the Father” (John 1:14).
 What does that mean—the only begotten of the Father?